Hideki Takahashi: Career

 In 1971, Takahashi left Nikkatsu and became a freelance actor.
-In 1974, he starred Kenji Misumi's last film The Last Samurai.
+In 1974, he starred in Kenji Misumi's last film The Last Samurai.
 On television, he became a star in such jidaigeki television dramas as Kunitori Monogatari and Momotarō-zamurai.
 Modern roles are also in his repertoire.
 Among these is Detective Totsukawa in the Nishimura Kyōtarō Travel Mystery series.
 Takahashi is also active as a personality in quiz shows, exemplified by Quiz Nihonjin no Shitsumon (NHK, 1993–2003).
 He was a judge for Iron Chef.

 Family

 His daughter is Maasa Takahashi, a professional presenter of Fuji Television.